testflows/TestFlows-WebSite/source/handbook/index.md

 $ python3 test.py --log test.log
 ```

-## Transformations
+## Transforming Logs

 Test logs can be transformed using `tfs transform` command.
-See `tfs transform --help` for a detailed list available transformations.
+See `tfs transform --help`
+for a detailed list available transformations.

 ### nice